Mildred Callahan Jones: Flag making

 Jones originally started making flags as a hobby.
-Jones first purchased a piece of Scandinavian cloth in 1971 in order to guide party guests to her home in the Fan district section of Richmond, Virginia.
+Jones first purchased a piece of Scandinavian cloth in 1971 to guide party guests to her home in the Fan district section of Richmond, Virginia.

 However, her interest in flag making turned into a small business after she hung a giant flag outside her home with the words, "It's a Boy", announcing the birth of her son in 1975.
 Jones, and her idea for decorative flags, soon propelled her into the national consciousness.
-Reporters from around the country, including ABC's Good Morning America and the Wall Street Journal, soon began arriving at her Richmond home in order to file stories on the "flag lady," as Jones became known.
+Reporters from around the country, including ABC's Good Morning America and the Wall Street Journal, soon began arriving at her Richmond home to file stories on the "flag lady," as Jones became known.

 She founded her company, Festival Flags Unlimited Inc., The Original Decorative Flag, in 1977.
 In 1978, Jones and her family moved to the family's new home at 2307 Monument Avenue, which was also in Richmond's Fan district.
 She immediately put her new basement to good use as the center of her flag making company.
 (Her previous workroom had been a small guest bedroom in her old home.)

 Jones specialized in one-of-a-kind stitched nylon flags personalized for her individual customers.
 Famous clients and customers reportedly included former United States President Ronald Reagan, as well as actors Jack Lemmon and Carol Channing.
 A special custom made flag was ordered by the Governor of Virginia as a gift to actor James Garner after he filmed a television movie in Richmond.

 However, as the popularity of her trademark "It's a Girl" and "It's a Boy" decorative flags soared, Jones and her company soon began mass-producing flags to be sold in major retail stores.
 She continued to hand sew special order flags throughout her career.